irfansofyana/devpod-go-playground/README.md

 The development container is configured with:
 - Go 1.23
 - ZSH with Oh My Zsh
-- Git (with configuration from host)
-- SSH (with configuration from host)
 - Docker socket mounted for container management
 - AWS CLI
 - Terraform, Terragrunt, and TFLint